hack-technicolor/hack-technicolor/docs/Host this Locally.md

 ### Install Python

 To start off you must install a Python environment.
-Move on to *Instal MKDocs* if you already have a Python environment installed.
+Move on to *Install MKDocs* if you already have a Python environment installed.

 If you will be using Python a lot, install Anaconda, otherwise just install standard Python.